amibeuret/fast.github.io/index.md

 The benchmark contains three tasks: *ImageCentering* consisting of image centering and horizoning, *Periscoping* and *TraceLines* consisting of line tracing.
 These tasks consist of guiding the tip of the virtual endoscope to various locations marked by an avatar displaying visual cues.
 The goal is to orient the endoscope in such a way as to comply with the cues and center the image of the avatar in the field of view of the endoscope camera.

 ## *ImageCentering*
-In *ImageCentering* the tip of the arthroscope (the Agent) must visualise the target avatar by centering the target in the field of view of the arthroscope.
+In *ImageCentering* the tip of the arthroscope (the Agent) must visualize the target avatar by centering the target in the field of view of the arthroscope.

+The video below demonstrates what a potential solution shoud look like.
+In this video, an agent is trained using a PPO policy with a carefully shaped reward function adapted to the task.

 <iframe width="1113" height="631" src="https://www.youtube.com/embed/aBoQ87usZwQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## *TraceLines*
 In *TraceLines*, the avatar will follow multiple splines, during which the tip of the arthroscope (the Agent) must follow the avatar.

+The video below demonstrates what a potential solution shoud look like.
+In this video, an agent is trained using a PPO policy with carefully shaped reward function adapted to the task.

 <iframe width="1113" height="631" src="https://www.youtube.com/embed/SgtkEJP1-WY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>